EPA says filtered Flint, Michigan drinking water safe to drink

-Due to the tainted water, Flint is considered at high risk of lead contamination.
-The U.S. Environmental Protection Agency (EPA) said in a statement that further testing over the past two months at nearly 50 locations in the city showed lead levels far below the levels considered dangerous.
+The U.S. Environmental Protection Agency (EPA) said in a statement that the most recent testing at nearly 50 locations in the city showed lead levels far below the levels considered dangerous.

+But the city's mayor said some homes in Flint cannot be fitted with filters, so bottled water is still needed.

 Flint, with a population of about 100,000, was under control of a state-appointed emergency manager in 2014 when it switched its water source from Detroit's municipal system to the Flint River to save money.
 The city switched back in October.